The Future of Telehealth: how Covid-19 is changing the delivery of virtual care

 Washington, DC (March 2, 2021) – Lawmakers today are tackling how best to leverage telehealth as part of America’s health care system post-pandemic.

-The House Subcommittee on Health, which is part of the Committee on Energy and Commerce, is right now holding a hearing entitled “The Future of Telehealth: how Covid-19 is changing the delivery of virtual care.”
+The House Subcommittee on Health, which is part of the Committee on Energy and Commerce, just wrapped a hearing entitled “The Future of Telehealth: how Covid-19 is changing the delivery of virtual care.”

 Telehealth usage in America skyrocketed in 2020 as physicians looked for ways to limit unnecessary exposure—and reach patients who might otherwise not receive care.